-SELL URSULA FOOKES LINOCUTS PRINTS AND PAINTINGS – VALUATION & APPRAISAL IN 2019.
+SELL URSULA FOOKES LINOCUTS PRINT AND PAINTING VALUATION, ARTIST AUCTION VALUE, PRICE & APPRAISAL IN 2020.

 We can help you to sell Ursula Fookes original Linocuts with a free valuation.
 We are interested in purchasing original linocuts and paintings by Ursula Fookes.
 Clients in the U.K. and worldwide regularly sell Ursula Fookes linocuts to us.
 We offer a discreet, reliable service with swift payment avoiding 50% auction value fees taken between buyer and seller.